dylanhogg/awesome-python/README.md

 ⭐ 10,451

 33. <a href="https://github.com/ninja-build/ninja">ninja-build/</a><b><a href="https://github.com/ninja-build/ninja">ninja</a></b>
-a small build system with a focus on speed
+Ninja is a small build system with a focus on speed.
 🔗 [ninja-build.org](https://ninja-build.org/)
 ⭐ 10,302